9R2by/c_cycle_benchmark_template/README.md

-Build project:
+Build template:

-run the *build_script.sh* bash script.
+Run the *build_script.sh* bash script.
+It might be necessary to apply chmod +x to the script.